dorbae/dorbae.github.io/_posts/2020-02-06-bigdata-dataanalysis-sqlrecipeforanalysis-006.md

 #### Enhance the readability of query through WITH clause
 * substring functions were used repeatly and it ruined the code readablity
 * You can make it better by **WITH**

+> In BigData analysis, it is usually more important to make the query distinctly than the performance

 ```sql
 -- Make a temporary view indicating daily sales amount